yabwe/medium-editor/README.md

 * __delay__: time in milliseconds to show the toolbar.
 Default: 0
 * __diffLeft__: value in pixels to be added to the X axis positioning of the toolbar.
 Default: 0
 * __diffTop__: value in pixels to be added to the Y axis positioning of the toolbar.
 Default: -5
+* __disableReturn__:  enables/disables the use of the return-key.
+You can also set specific element behavior by using setting a data-disable-return attribute.
+Default: false
+* __disableToolbar: enables/disables the toolbar, adding only thecontenteditable behavior.
+You can also set specific element behavior by using setting a data-disable-toolbar attribute.
+Default: false
 * __excludedActions__: list of actions to be excluded from the toolbar.
 Default: []
 * __firstHeader__: HTML tag to be used as first header.
 Default: h3
 * __forcePlainText__: Forces pasting as plain text.
 Default: true